Focused on the IBM System i, iSeries, AS/400

 - CorrectConnect (C3) Updates

-Partner SOLUPAY Increases Your Profit Margin .5 to 1.0%
+Partner TSYS Increases Your Profit Margin .5 to 1.0%

 Accept cards for payment of B2B sales?
 30 Minute webinar shows a PAINLESS way to decrease charges on Corporate cards

-Solupay has been a partner of Curbstone since their inception, and they have an intimate knowledge of transaction processing on the IBM AS/400, iSeries, and System i.
+TSYS has been a partner of Curbstone since our inception, and they have an intimate knowledge of transaction processing on the IBM AS/400, iSeries, and Power System on IBM i.
 Level III Cards are Corporate Purchasing Cards used primarily in B2B purchases, where the cardholder wants a record of the entire purchase electronically.
 They can create POs after-the-fact, for instance, so they save money and monitor their purchases better.
-Passing Level III data with Curbstone and partner Solupay can increase the margin on your sales by 0.5% to 1.0% on Corporate, Business, and Purchasing Card transactions.
+Passing Level III data with Curbstone and partner TSYS can increase the margin on your sales by 0.5% to 1.0% on Corporate, Business, and Purchasing Card transactions.

 Curbstone’s 30 minute LEVEL III webinar will cover ALL of the important topics.

-Solupay is a Curbstone Partner who has expertise in supporting merchants based on the IBM System i and iSeries AS/400.
-Note that as the policy for all Curbstone Partners, Curbstone does not receive any fees or commissions from Solupay, so they are able to provide the best pricing and service to Curbstone customers.
+TSYS is a Curbstone Partner who has expertise in supporting merchants based on the IBM i and iSeries AS/400.

 Who is Curbstone?